kiboschool/course-c4s-writing/src/communicating-for-success/introduction-to-the-communication-process.md

 This situation is a good reminder that there are many factors (called communication barriers or noise) that can impact the effectiveness of communication.
 Additionally, communication does not occur in a vacuum.
 There is always a context around communication that affects the barriers that could lead to miscommunication.

 This example may seem trivial.
-However, ineffective communication and miscommunication are common phenomena that can have severe consequences in professional contexts.
+However, ineffective communication and miscommunication are common phenomena that can have severe consequences in personal and professional contexts.

 > 📺 Watch this video to learn more about miscommunication.